 - A long delay after your onsite interview.
 (You will most likely get the results after one working day.)

 - That behavioral interview questions won’t be of significant importance.
-(Alignment with Amazon’s leadership principles and clearing the behavioral interview is crucial to your selection.)
+(Alignment with Amazon’s leadership principles and clearing the behavioral interview are crucial to your selection.)

 - A significant number of difficult technical questions.
 (Almost all technical questions will be up to medium difficulty questions.)

-If you need help with your prep, consider joining Interview Kickstart’s Data Engineering Interview Masterclass — the first-of-its-kind, domain-specific tech interview prep program designed specifically for Data Engineers.
-Click here to learn more about the program.
+If you need help with your prep, consider joining Interview Kickstart’s Data Engineering Interview Course — the first-of-its-kind, domain-specific tech interview prep program designed specifically for Data Engineers.

 IK is the gold standard in tech interview prep.
 Our programs include a comprehensive curriculum, unmatched teaching methods, FAANG+ instructors, and career coaching to help you nail your next tech interview.